 The Farm Credit Act allows us to collect from 0 to 20 basis points on adjusted insured debt outstanding.
 It also authorizes a risk surcharge of up to 10 basis points on nonaccrual loans and on other-than-temporarily impaired investments.
-In addition, the act reduces the total insured debt on which premiums are assessed.
-It bases premiums on outstanding insured debt obligations adjusted downward by 90 percent of Federal Government-guaranteed loans and investments and by 80 percent of State Government-guaranteed loans and investments.
+In addition, the Act reduces the total insured debt on which premiums are assessed.
+It bases premiums on outstanding insured debt obligations adjusted downward by 90 percent of Federal Government-guaranteed loans and investments and by 80 percent of State Government-guaranteed loans and investments made by the System banks.

-The most important factors in determining premium rates for 2013 were the level of the Insurance Fund and the prospects for growth during the year.
+The most important factors in determining premium rates for 2014 were the level of the Insurance Fund and the prospects for growth during the year.
+The Insurance Fund began 2014 at \$115 million below the 2 percent secure base level.
+Based on System growth projections that ranged from 0.5 to 6.5 percent, with a 4.5 percent weighted average, the FCSIC Board set the assessment rate on adjusted insured debt at 12 basis points for 2014.
+This rate allowed FCSIC to make progress toward the 2 percent secure base level.

-The Insurance Fund finished 2012 at 1.93 percent, \$119 million below the 2 percent secure base level.
-Based on System growth projections that ranged from 2 to 7 percent, with a 5.4 percent weighted average, the FCSIC Board set the assessment rate on adjusted insured debt at 10 basis points for 2013.
-Through May 2013, insured debt outstanding declined by \$855 million or 0.4 percent.
-Also in May, we surveyed the four System banks to update prospects for growth in their utilization of insured debt obligations during the remainder of 2013.
-Growth estimates ranged from 0 to 8 percent with a weighted average growth rate of between 4 and 5 percent, somewhat below the weighted average calculated in January.
+Through May 2014, insured debt outstanding increased by \$3.9 billion or 1.9 percent.
+Also in May, we surveyed the four System banks to update prospects for growth in their use of insured debt obligations during the remainder of 2014.
+Growth estimates ranged from 0.9 to 9.9 percent with a weighted average growth rate of between 5 percent and 7.5 percent, slightly higher than the weighted average calculated in January.

-Based on May 31, 2013 interim financials, the Insurance Fund was estimated to be at the 2.0 percent secured base amount.
-As a result, the Board, at its June meeting, maintained the premium assessment rate on adjusted insured debt at 10 basis points for the remainder of 2013.
-However, Systemwide utilization of insured debt obligations increased more than projected during the second half of 2013 (see figure 8).
-Consequently, the Insurance Fund finished 2013 slightly below the 2 percent secure base level at 1.94 percent or \$115 million below the target level.
+Based on interim financials from May 31, 2014, the Insurance Fund was estimated to be at 1.96 percent of adjusted insured obligations or \$82 million below the secure base amount, an improvement of \$33 million from the beginning of the year.
+As a result, the Board, at its June meeting, maintained the premium assessment rate on adjusted insured debt at 12 basis points for the remainder of 2014.

+During the second half of 2014, Systemwide use of insured debt obligations increased more than projected (see figure 8).
+In fact, in December, Systemwide insured debt obligations grew \$6.6 billion.
+Consequently, the Insurance Fund finished 2014 below the 2 percent secure base level, at 1.90 percent of adjusted insured obligations or \$207 million below the target level.

-Because the Insurance Fund finished 2013 \$115 million below the 2 percent secure base amount and the System reported prospects for continued growth in insured debt, our Board of Directors set the assessment rate on adjusted insured debt at 12 basis points for 2014.
+Because the Insurance Fund finished 2014 at \$207 million below the 2 percent secure base amount and the System reported prospects for continued growth in the use of insured debt, our Board of Directors increased the assessment rate on adjusted insured debt to 13 basis points for 2015.